nsidc/granule-metgen/README.md

 * The checksum_type must be SHA256

 ## NetCDF Attributes MetGenC Relies upon to Generate UMM-G json Files
-CF Conventions and NSIDC Guidelines ([NSIDC Guidelines for netCDF Attributes ](https://nsidc.org/sites/default/files/documents/other/nsidc-guidelines-netcdf-attributes.pdf)) are the driving forces behind emphatically suggesting data producers include the Attributes used by MetGenC in their netCDF files.
+CF Conventions and NSIDC Guidelines ([NSIDC Guidelines for netCDF Attributes ](https://nsidc.org/sites/default/files/documents/other/nsidc-guidelines-netcdf-attributes.pdf)) are the driving forces behind recommending that data producers include the attributes below in their netCDF files.

 - **Required** required
 - **RequiredC** conditionally required